ecliptik/formstack/README.md

 export AWS_VPC_ID=<vpc-ID>
 ```

-- Create a new instance `formstack` using docker-machine, and passing the correct zone id (a,b,c,d, etc)
+- Create a new instance named `formstack` using docker-machine, and passing the macthing availability zone id (a,b,c,d, etc) for your VPC,

 ```
 docker-machine -D create --driver amazonec2 \